altocodenl/tagaway/readme.md

 - `POST /auth/login`.
    - Body must be `{username: STRING, password: STRING}`.
 If not, a 400 code will be returned with body `{error: ...}`.
-   - `username` is lowercased and any trailing space is removed from it. `username` can be either the `username` or the `email` associated to a `username`.
+   - `username` is lowercased and any leading & trailing space is removed from it (and intermediate spaces or space-like characters are reduced to a single space). `username` can be either the `username` or the `email` associated to a `username`.
    - If the username/password combination is not valid, a 403 code will be returned with body: `{error: 'auth'}`.
    - If the username/password combination is valid but the email hasn't been verified yet, a 403 code will be returned with body `{error: 'verify'}`.
    - If there's an internal error, a 500 is returned with body `{error: ...}`.

 - `POST /auth/signup`.
    - Body must be `{username: STRING, password: STRING, email: STRING, token: STRING}`.
 The email must be a valid email.
 If not, a 400 code will be returned with body `{error: ...}`.
-   - Both `username` and `email` are lowercased and trailing space is removed from them.
+   - Both `username` and `email` are lowercased and leading & trailing space is removed from them (and intermediate spaces or space-like characters are reduced to a single space).
    - If there's no invite associated with the token, a 403 is returned with body `{error: 'token'}`.
    - If there's already an account with that email, a 403 is returned with body `{error: 'email'}`.
    - If there's already an account with that username, a 403 is returned with body `{error: 'username'}`.